anwarlxl/anwarlxl.github.io/README.md

 ## Welcome to Anwar's official Website.

-You will get to know a Chinese ITer who is a sensitive guy,.
-I want to try what can we do together over Github.
+You will get to know a Chinese ITer who is a sensitive guy, I want to try what can we do together over Github.

 I were a programmer for a few years, an IT manager for some years, a writer intermittenly.

+This website will publish my article (mostly in Chinese), collect some python code.

 ### Markdown